-To apply, please go to the job description on rfcuny.org and click apply.
+To apply for an internship please visit https://www.rfcuny.org/careers/postings?pvnID=VB-1808-002654.
 You will need to submit a cover letter describing your qualifications and interests and attach your curriculum vitae.
-Questions can be addressed to email@example.com.
+Additionally, we ask that candidates submit the following materials:

 The CUNY Institute for State and Local Governance and the Research Foundation of the City University of New York are an Affirmative Action/Equal Opportunity/Americans with Disabilities Act/Protected Veterans Status/ E-Verify Employer